 A conic section is a section of a cone.
-The popular ellipse, parabola, and hyperbola, along with a few other mathematical shapes, can each be seen to be a section of a cone.
+The ellipse, parabola, and hyperbola, along with a few other mathematical shapes, can each be shown to be a section of a cone.

-In this context, the cone is thought to be a hollow cone, quite a bit like the 'sugar cones' in an ice cream shop.
-So, these mathematical cones look like this one:
+In our context here, a cone is thought to be a hollow cone, quite a bit like the 'sugar cones' in an ice cream shop.
+So, these mathematical cones look like this one to the left.

 And actually when thinking about conic sections, we envision two such cones lined up vertically tip to tip.
-So, conic section cones in mathematics look like this:
+So, conic section cones in mathematics appear as shown to the left.

-We must think of these cones as going on forever without a top or bottom limit.
+Although the cones in this picture seem to have some finite height (from tip to base), we must think of these cones as extending on forever without a top or bottom limit (base).

 Such a pair of cones is formally called a circular conical surface, and a discussion of conic sections is centered around this surface.